Dynamics-of-Language/DyLan/README.md

 Later Code Contributions: Arash Eshghi, Julian Hough, Yo Sato Current release prepared by: Arash Eshghi

-This package contains a Java implementation of a NL-parser in the Dynamic Syntax framework, including prototype grammatical rules and lexicons for the English language.
+This package contains a Java implementation of a word by word incremental NL-parser & generator in the Dynamic Syntax (DS) framework, including prototype grammatical rules and a few lexicons for the English language.
 The lexicons are small but easy to extend as the implementation covers a broad range of structures including relative clauses and tense.
+It also includes code for learning DS grammars from data.

 # QUICKSTART